What is EAA/EN 301549?

 Although it’s originally aimed at public and governmental groups, it also affects private businesses.
 Companies that provide services for government agencies in Europe will need to be sure their accessibility standards measure up.
 The EAA also requires all online business services to be accessible to individuals with disabilities.

-How can you know if a website is EAA compliant?
+How can you know if your website is EAA compliant?

 Ensuring that a website’s accessibility standards are up to par begins with an audit.
 An EAA Compliance Checker such as accessScan is available online and provides a detailed overview and report of accessibility barriers that limit people with disabilities from using a website.
 An audit is a surefire method of understanding compliance levels in accordance with the EAA and EN 301549.